fullstorydev/fullstory-gtm-template/README.md

 ### Debug mode

-Enable the debug mode for Fullstory, this is useful for troubleshooting any issue with the Fullstory installation.
-For more information on the debug mode, visit the [help page here](https://help.fullstory.com/hc/en-us/articles/360020829233-How-to-enable-debug-mode-for-Fullstory).
+Enable debug mode for Fullstory.
+This is useful for troubleshooting any issues with the Fullstory installation.
+For more information on debug mode, visit the [help page here](https://help.fullstory.com/hc/en-us/articles/360020829233-How-to-enable-debug-mode-for-Fullstory).

 ### Enable capture inside an iframe